spiral/docs/components/entity.md

 }
 ```

-> Setters are extremelly halpful when you want to store your entity data with preserved field types (for example for MongoDB).
+> Setters are extremely helpful when you want to store your entity data with preserved field types (for example for MongoDB).

 ## Getters (filter functions)
-Similar to setters you can define set of filters to be executed inside `getField` and `getFields` methods.
+Similar to setters you can define a set of filters to be executed inside `getField` and `getFields` methods.

 ```php
 class DemoEntity extends \Spiral\Models\DataEntity